The Green Council: Plot

+In King's Landing

-Queen Alicent tells her father, Ser Otto Hightower, the Hand of the King, that King Viserys' dying wish (which she misinterpreted) was that their son, Prince Aegon, succeed him rather than his daughter and chosen heir, Princess Rhaenyra.
+Alicent tells Otto that King Viserys' dying wish (which she misinterpreted) was that their son Aegon succeed him rather than his daughter and chosen heir, Rhaenyra.
 Otto delays publicly announcing the king's death and convenes a Small Council meeting.
-Alicent, Ser Harrold Westerling, and Lord Lyman Beesbury are stunned that Otto and other council members have secretly plotted to crown Aegon as king.
-When Beesbury protests usurping Rhaenyra, Ser Criston Cole kills him.
-Alicent refuses to allow Rhaenyra's murder to secure the throne.
-Harrold resigns as the Kingsguard's Lord Commander after defying Otto's command to assassinate Rhaenyra and her family.
-Criston later replaces Harrold.
-Meanwhile, Talya, Queen Alicent's lady-in-waiting, lights a candelabra in a window to secretly signal the king's death to Mysaria.
+Alicent, Ser Harrold Westerling, and Lord Lyman Beesbury are stunned that Otto and the other council members have secretly plotted to crown Aegon as king.
+Lord Beesbury protests, denouncing the others as traitors, but Ser Criston kills him, seemingly by accident.
+Alicent refuses her father's insistence that Rhaenyra and her children should be executed, and Ser Harrold resigns as Lord Commander rather than carry out such an order.
+Criston is then named to replace him.
+Mysaria learns of the king's death through a signal from her spy, Talya.

-Otto and Alicent separately race to find and influence Aegon, who left the Red Keep.
-Otto sends Kingsguard brothers Ser Erryk and Ser Arryk Cargylls to search the city, while Criston and Prince Aemond assist Alicent, though Aemond wants to rule.
+Otto and Alicent separately race to find and influence Aegon, who has fled the Red Keep.
+Otto sends two Kingsguard knights, twin brothers Ser Erryk and Ser Arryk Cargyll to search the city, while Criston and Prince Aemond assist Alicent.
 In Flea Bottom, the Cargyll twins check a fighting arena Aegon frequents, where children, including Aegon's own bastard offspring, are forced into mortal combat as entertainment.
-An intermediary approaches the Cargylls, saying that Mysaria has Aegon and offers for Otto to meet with her.
-Mysaria, revealing she knows Viserys is dead, barters with Otto to end the child fighting pits in exchange for Aegon's location.
-The Cargylls find Aegon, but Criston and Aemond seize him by defeating Arryk, while Erryk withdraws to retrieve the Crown of Jaehaerys.
-With Aegon in her control, Alicent mandates that Rhaenyra and Daemon will be spared and exiled if they bend the knee.
+An intermediary leads them to Mysaria who is willing to hand over the captive Aegon in exchange for a crackdown on the fighting pits and oversight of her spy network.
+The Cargylls find Aegon, but Criston and Aemond intercept them.
+Alicent mandates that Rhaenyra be given the chance to renounce her claim to the throne.

-Otto coerces nobles into swearing fealty to Aegon; those resisting are imprisoned or hanged to warn anyone wishing to support Rhaenyra.
-Lord Larys Strong informs Alicent about the spy network within the Red Keep that includes Talya, and that Otto uses it for personal gain.
-Alicent allows Larys to eliminate the network's leader and shortly after, Mysaria's house is burned.
-Princess Rhaenys Targaryen refuses to support Aegon as king and remains a captive.
-Ser Erryk, aligning with Rhaenys, frees her.
+Otto summons several lords and ladies of the realm, coercing them into breaking off their pledges of support to Rhaenyra and swearing allegiance to Aegon; those who refuse to do so are imprisoned or put to death.
+Lord Larys Strong, in his role as Lord Confessor, obtains the identity of the White Worm, and learns of Otto's dealings.
+He passes this on to Alicent, who instructs him to have Mysaria's brothel burned to the ground.
+Alicent tries to win over Princess Rhaenys Targaryen's support, holding her captive in the Red Keep, but Rhaenys refuses and mocks her for her submission to the men in her life.
+Erryk, recognizing that Aegon will be nothing more than a puppet king, decides to flee the city, taking Rhaenys with him.

-At Aegon’s coronation in the Dragonpit, Otto announces Viserys' death and Aegon is crowned king by Cole before the city's cheering citizens.
-Rhaenys, separated from Erryk in the throng, enters the Dragonpit's lower caverns.
-Riding her dragon, Meleys, Rhaenys breaches the hall from below, causing mayhem and casualties.
-The cowering royal usurpers expect to be burned alive, but Rhaenys spares them and flees on dragonback to Dragonstone.
+At Aegon’s coronation in the Dragonpit, Otto announces Viserys' death and Aegon is crowned king by Criston before the smallfolk.
+Rhaenys, separated from Erryk among the crowds, enters the Dragonpit's lower caverns, mounting her dragon, Meleys.
+Rhaenys and Meleys then burst through dragonpit's floor, causing death and destruction and threatening the royal family before flying away.